 Shocked by Sumit Sangwan's positive dope test: national coach Kuttappa

-The boxer, who is an Olympian (2012, London), has been incommunicado ever since his adverse report became public and a Boxing Federation of India official said there has been no response from him on whether he wants a 'B' sample test or not.
+The boxer is an Olympian (2012, London).
+A Boxing Federation of India official said there has been no response from him on whether he wants a 'B' sample test or not.
 "We are waiting to hear from him.
 He hasn't been communicating so we are not sure what his next step is likely to be," he said.

+The boxer declined to comment when contacted and cited the ongoing disciplinary proceedings for his silence.

 Sangwan's positive dope test has come as a second doping blow for Indian boxing in the last one week after international medal-winning woman boxer Neeraj Phogat tested positive for anabolic steroids.
 The 24-year-old Phogat was among the core probables for the 2020 Games as part of the Target Olympic Podium Scheme (TOPS) and was dropped from that list after the failed dope test.